sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 	- The `forecast_curve` takes `curve_fit` models which provides optimal parameters for a given function (step 2), and applies it to a new independent variable based on observations (cases) to forecast.
 	- outputs: Graph of actual vs forecast

-For the benchmark model the
+For the benchmark model the nCovForecast toolkit comes with GUI, I used it once I run the modal on my PC.

 [^11]:[Time Series Forecasting with Parametric Curve Fitting](https://medium.com/analytics-vidhya/how-to-predict-when-the-covid-19-pandemic-will-stop-in-your-country-with-python-d6fbb2425a9f)